co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 #### Manual Window Resizing

 **Alt + h/j/k/l** will resize a window, one set resizes outwards, and the other resizes inwards.
-My resizing is extremely fast as well, because I have `xset r rate 250 50` set in my Xorg configuration, which applies considerable acceleration to any repeated actions.
+My resizing is extremely fast as well, this is because I have `xset r rate 250 50` set in my Xorg configuration, which applies considerable acceleration to any repeated actions.

 **Ctrl + Shift + h/j/k/l** will snap a window to any of the 4 cardinal directions, this helps with laying out multiple windows side by side or top to bottom.